Recursive Models for Long-Horizon Reasoning: Introduction

 Yet questions remain: how do these different systems formally compare in their reasoning power?
 What core mechanisms, as scaffolding that wraps around the base generator, can enable models to handle long-horizon tasks that are otherwise impossible because of context constraints?
 And are these mechanisms optimal?
 Despite the importance of these questions, existing work lacks a formalization for these questions to be answered systematically.
 Notable related works are \citet{yang2025pencil,yang2025diffusion}, which, however, focus on summarization-based context management and self-correction in diffusion language models respectively.

-\textbf{In this work, we identify recursion as a core principle for overcoming context constraints, and a source of power exclusive to modern agentic systems.} In a broad sense, recursion refers to the application of a finite, static set of rules to a target problem, that dynamically produces a potentially infinite depth of behaviors that, though contextually isolated from each other, contribute to the final solution.
+In this work, we identify recursion as a core principle for overcoming context constraints, and a form of computational power naturally enabled by modern agentic systems.
+In a broad sense, recursion refers to the application of a finite, static set of rules to a target problem, that dynamically produces a potentially infinite depth of behaviors that, though contextually isolated from each other, contribute to the final solution.

-We propose the simplest realization of this principle, which we call \textbf{recursive model}.
-It consists of a single base LLM as the generator, equipped with two minimal tools, \textbf{\texttt{call}} and \textbf{\texttt{return}}.
-As illustrated in \Cref{fig:multi-context}, the model can invoke itself: \textbf{\texttt{call}} creates an isolated context and the model solves the subtask there independently; upon completion, \textbf{\texttt{return}} discards the intermediate reasoning and passes only the final answer back to the parent context.
+We propose the simplest realization of this principle, which we call recursive model.
+It consists of a single base LLM as the generator, equipped with two minimal tools, \texttt{call} and \texttt{return}.
+As illustrated in \Cref{fig:multi-context}, the model can invoke itself: \texttt{call} creates an isolated context and the model solves the subtask there independently; upon completion, \texttt{return} discards the intermediate reasoning and passes only the final answer back to the parent context.
 Since each invoked model can itself invoke further calls, this enables a deep context stack while keeping each individual context bounded by the maximal context length.
 Similar ideas have been explored in earlier and concurrent work~\citep{lee2023recursion,prasad2024adapt,schroeder2025thread,pan2025learning,zhang2025recap,sun2025scalinglonghorizonllmagent,zhang2025recursive}; see a comprehensive discussion in \Cref{app:related-work}.